 Unlike Calladahn, within Dokrayth it is not currently acceptable for female members of the family to inherit wealth or property beyond any dowry that might be set aside to accompany a marriage.
 Property and wealth will always be inherited by the closest male relative, or become the property of any man the noblewoman weds.

-The Maritanis is home to two very distinct groups of people whose cultures and social practices differ greatly despite their shared love of the sea.
+is home to two very distinct groups of people whose cultures and social practices differ greatly despite their shared love of the sea.

 Pirates do not adhere to the traditional conventions of nobility recognized by most of Ga'leah.
 Instead of counts or lords, the Pirates recognize only the Captains of the ships themselves as the nobility of their kingdom.
-To the pirates, a ship is very much like a castle and many ships typically patrol a specific parcel of coast or sea, confiscating 'taxes' on any who dare sail on their seas and raiding the ships of those who refuse to pay their dues to the Pirate Kingdom as well as raiding coastal towns for tributes.
+To the Pirates, a ship is very much like a castle and many ships typically patrol a specific parcel of coast or sea, confiscating 'taxes' on any who dare sail on their seas and raiding the ships of those who refuse to pay their dues to the Pirate Kingdom as well as raiding coastal towns for tributes.
 Only a Captain who is willed the title or granted it by the Pirate King himself can call himself a Captain or claim ownership of a pirate ship.
 To do so without the blessing of the Pirate King is to find the full weight of the Pirate Kingdom bearing down on the offender.

 Typically, the Captaining of a ship is passed on from father to son.
 Unlike many other areas of Ga'leah, it is not required for a Captain to will his ship to his firstborn son, but it is instead customary for the Captain to name his heir from any of his male descendants.
-This allows a Captain to select the individual he believes will best lead his ship after his death and protect the pirates from serving an inferior leader merely because of benefit of birth order.
+This allows a Captain to select the individual he believes will best lead his ship after his death and protect the Pirates from serving an inferior leader merely because of benefit of birth order.
 It is permissible for any sons overlooked when the heir is named to appeal to the judgement of the Pirate King in an effort to win back their birthright, but it is rare if not unheard of for the Pirate King to overturn such a Captain's decision since it is typically believed that these decisions are made with the best interests of the crew at heart.

 If a Pirate Captain dies with no son to inherit, or simply has no son worthy of inheritance, it is possible for the Captain to will his ship to his Quartermaster who would then be elevated from a lowborn member of the Pirate Kingdom to one of the nobility.
 Such decisions must still be approved by the Pirate King and the Quartermaster must be presented to the King before such a succession can be finalized.
 However, it is also possible for the Captain to leave the decision up to the Pirate King himself, which typically means that the Captain does not believe that anyone on his ship is ready for the burden of leadership.
 In these cases, the Pirate King will name a new Captain from his own crew or the crew of another ship.

 It is required for the Captain of a Pirate vessel to be male.
 Many older Pirates harbor superstitions about the presence of women on ships.
-While some ships allow women to serve as members of the crew, the idea of following a woman as a captain is something that most Pirates would be unwilling to consider.
-It is possible that when a new Pirate King is named, that he may encourage gender reform, but for the time being it is not possible for daughters or female members of the crew to inherit the Captainhood of a Pirate ship.
+While some ships allow women to serve as members of the crew, the idea of following a woman as a Captain is something that most Pirates would be unwilling to consider.
+It is possible that when a new Pirate King is named, that he may encourage gender reform, but for the time being it is not possible for daughters or female members of the crew to inherit the Captainhood of a Pirate ship officially.

 Pirate Captains are referred to only by their title as 'Captain' though they are technically Captain Lords of the Pirate Kingdom and their wives, if they have any, are usually called 'Lady' by other members of the Pirate Kingdom.